2024 Solar Incentives Guide for Dundee, IL - Tax Credits & Rebates

 EcoWatch's Dundee, IL Solar Incentives FAQs

-It's best to speak with your local Dundee solar installer for a better understanding of which incentives your project may qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, like those provided by the Illinois government, may have other requirements.
+It's a smart idea to get in touch with your local Dundee solar installer for a better understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, like those offered by the government of Illinois, may have additional requirements.

-Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
+Yes, you can receive both rebates and tax credits towards the cost of solar panels.
 Depending on precisely which incentives you are receiving, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to verify that you are claiming the correct incentives and that you're getting the most money possible.
+Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and that you're getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.